 - Combine the ranch dressing and the barbecue sauce in a small bowl.
 Mix well.
 Set aside.

 - Prepare all the vegetables by washing and slicing them as indicated on the ingredient list.

 - Begin assembling the wraps.
-Lay out the desired number of tortillas.
+Layout the desired number of tortillas.
 Start with the sauce, spread evenly over the entire tortilla, leaving about an inch around the edge.
-Layer the cheese and meat over most of the tortilla.
+Layer the cheese and meat over most of the tortillas.
 Add the vegetables down the center of the tortilla.

 - Roll the finished wrap.
 To make a closed-end wrap, fold both the right and the left edges over the vegetables about one to two inches and then roll from the bottom.
 Be sure to press the ingredients into the center of the wrap as you roll the tortilla tightly.To make an open-ended wrap, fold only one edge and roll tightly.